What is Integrative Medicine?

 - $40 discount on 1 hour Osteopathic Manipulative Medicine (OMM) appointments and $20 discount on 1/2 hour OMM appointments.

 Lab testing costs are in addition to the fees of Integrative Wellness program.
 Some labs may be covered by insurance, however all will be available at discounted provider pricing.
+These are also FSA and HSA eligible.

 In order to keep price for services low, personal checks and Venmo/PayPal/Cash Apps are preferred methods of payments.
 Credit cards are still accepted however will have an associated convenience charge.